Dr. Housholder is the world’s leading physician focusing on nausea and vomiting in pregnancy or Hyperemesis Gravidarum (HG).

 How the HG & Morning Sickness started:

-In the summer of 2022, Dr. Housholder and Kelly founded The HG & Morning Sickness Clinic on the idea that pregnant patients should have access to safe, physician-guided treatment with intravenous fluids for moderate to severe morning sickness.
-Area OBGYNs and midwives enthusiastically support the clinic, referring patients daily.
+In 2022, they founded The HG & Morning Sickness Clinic on the belief that pregnant patients deserve safe, physician-guided treatment with closely monitored at-home nausea medications and IV care .
+Local OB-GYNs and midwives quickly embraced the model, referring patients daily.